parikshitpagare/smart-home-automation-rtos/README.md

 > *It is not smart automation in true sense*

-- To achieve true home automation RTOS is integrated in the system which can perform multiple things simultaneously.
+- To achieve true home automation Real Time Operating System (RTOS) is integrated in the system which can perform multiple things simultaneously.
 - The system is smart enough to automatically trigger actions based on certain events happening in real time.

 ## Demo